Mark R. Baus, DVM

 Melissa attended Holyoke Community College and graduated with an Associates Degree in Veterinary and Animal Science.
 She spent many years as a large animal technician in northern CT and is thrilled to have the opportunity to continue providing exceptional care to the equine patients at Grand Prix Equine.

-In her spare time, Melissa and her husband operate a small family farm in Litchfield, CT where she produces beef, maple syrup and attends numerous farmers markets during the summer months.
+In her spare time, Melissa and her husband operate a small family farm, The Winter Winds Farm, in Litchfield, CT where she produces beef, vegetables, maple syrup and attends numerous farmers markets during the summer months.

 Melissa can be reached at